richgel999/neural_tex_block_compression/README.md

 # Neural block texture compression trained with Evolution Strategies (ES)

-_Code, README, and public Prior Art disclosure By Richard Geldreich, Jr., September 5, 2026_
+_Code, README, and public Prior Art disclosure By Richard Geldreich, Jr., September 5, 2026, email: richgel99 at gmail.com, X: https://x.com/richgel999/_

 A small, self-contained C++ testbed: an RGB image (or up to four same-size RGB textures of one material) is encoded as a shared low-resolution latent